Lagos inaugurates committee to review criminal laws

 Onigbanjo charged the committee’s members to devote their time, wealth of knowledge and professional experience to improve the criminal justice system in Lagos.

-Its chairman, Justice Adenike Coker, while responding on behalf of the members, assured of their commitment to the task, adding that the members would bring their expertise to bear.
+Its Chairman, Justice Adenike Coker assured of their commitment to the task, adding that the members would bring their expertise to bear.

-Another member, Ebun-Olu Adegboruwa SAN, also pledged their readiness to “do a good job.”
+Another member, Mr Ebun-Olu Adegboruwa (SAN), also pledged their readiness to “do a good job”.

-The ceremony had in attendance Lagos Solicitor-General/Permanent Secretary, Ms Titilayo Shitta-Bey and all inaugurated members.
+The ceremony had in attendance, the state’s Solicitor-General/Permanent Secretary, Ms Titilayo Shitta-Bey.

 Comments